 Save a Child is working with LEO Innovation Lab to address the challenges of the modern patient journey .
 LEO Innovation Lab has committed to support the development of the Save a Child digital platform by donating know-how within telemedicine.

 The program will include digitised training material and a secure facility for uploading videos, ultrasound scans, x-rays, and medical reports.

-Data compliance and mitigation of liability concerns are key focus areas and the legal team from LEO Pharma have been advising on these issues.
-We are also consulting with external experts on data handling, particularly with regard to digital child safety.
+Data compliance and mitigation of liability concerns are key focus areas and Save a Child has been consulting with the Legal Team at LEO Pharma and talking to experts with regard to digital child safety.
 Part of the legal indemnification process for using the App would include data protection regulation and observation/implementation of procedures as well as safeguarding for vulnerable children.